Kid Kash: Extreme Championship Wrestling (1996–1997)

-World Wrestling Federation and Independent Circuit (1997–1999)
+Independent circuit (1997–1999)

-In 1997, Cash left ECW to return to the indies and even wrestled house shows for WWF.
+In 1997, Cash left ECW to return to the indies.
+Mainly worked for National Championship Wrestling and New Dimension Wrestling.

+World Wrestling Federation (1998)

+Cash even wrestled house shows for WWF.
 He also appeared once at TV tapings, using ring name David Jericho, on April 28, 1998, at WWF Shotgun Saturday Night where he was defeated by Taka Michinoku.
 During a WWF house show against the tag team Too Cool, Cash broke both of his ankles after performing a botched hurricanrana on Scotty 2 Hotty.
 The injury sidelined Cash for a while.

 Extreme Championship Wrestling (1999–2001)

 Cash resurfaced in ECW in late 1999 under a new gimmick, "Kid Kash".
 The name change was due to his resemblance to musician Kid Rock.
 Under this name, Kash would dress like Kid Rock from his Devil Without a Cause album, and even used the song (and named one of his finishers, The Bawitaba) during this phase in his career.
 Just months after his return, Kash suffered a broken jaw in Atlanta at the hands of The Dupps.
 He had legitimate heat with the tag team for their supposed stiff and shoot moves on Kash during matches and as payback, during a planned run in during Kash's match, Bo Dupp did an unplanned frog splash right on Kash's face, breaking both sides of his jaw.
 At the time, Atlanta was going through a flu epidemic, and so Kash had to get a private physician to fix his jaw because the hospitals were swamped.
 Despite the injury, Kash continued to wrestle on TV.
 He even wrestled on the Guilty as Charged PPV the very next night after driving from Atlanta to Birmingham, AL, less than 24 hours after his jaw was wired shut.
 This earned him the respect of Paul Heyman and several other ECW wrestlers.
 Kash recovered from the injury without any problems and went on to wrestle tag matches, cruiserweight-style matches, and even wrestled Mike Awesome for the ECW World Heavyweight Championship at Living Dangerously on March 12, 2000, although he lost after he was superbombed from the top rope through a table.
 His tag team partners during the time included the likes of Rob Van Dam, Super Crazy, Nova and The Sandman.
 Kash won the ECW World Television Championship by defeating Rhino on August 26, 2000, at Midtown Massacre.
 A few weeks later, Rhino would reclaim the title from Kash.
 On October 1 at Anarchy Rulz, Kash pinned EZ Money in a singles match.
 At November to Remember, Kash defeated C. W. Anderson.
-On December 3 at Massacre on 34th Street, he and Super Crazy were defeated by The Unholy Alliance (Yoshihiro Tajiri and Mikey Whipwreck) in a tag team match.
+On December 3 at Massacre on 34th Street, he and Super Crazy were defeated by the Unholy Alliance (Yoshihiro Tajiri and Mikey Whipwreck) in a tag team match.
 At Guilty as Charged, he and Super Crazy and F.B.I.
-(Little Guido and Tony Mamaluke) were both defeated by The Unholy Alliance in a three way dance tag team match.
+(Little Guido and Tony Mamaluke) were both defeated by the Unholy Alliance in a three-way dance tag team match.
 After Guilty as Charged, the promotion went defunct.